 A comprehensive resource for safe and responsible laser use

-US: UPDATED - Man kills himself before being sentenced for aiming laser at helicopter
+US: UPDATED - Man takes his own life before being sentenced for aiming laser at helicopter

 On February 19 2009, Joshua Don Park allegedly pointed a green laser beam two times at the Apache helicopter as it was flying over the Bluffdale area, about 20 miles south of Salt Lake City.
 Pilot Ken Samson said “It was strong enough that it illuminated my window, but not the entire cabin.”
 According to Samson, the laser was brighter than a laser pen, but was not a “military grade” laser.